 What Is Nu Skin?

-First, I want to start by saying GOOD that you are doing your research before making any decision whether to join or not.
+First of all, I want to start by saying GOOD that you are researching the Nu Skin business model before making any decision whether to join or not.

 The founders of Nu Skin decided to build a company that would combine innovative personal care products with ingredients that subscribed to the philosophy of “all of the good, none of the bad”.